 It’s best to lead by example.
-In a piece in The Guardian earlier this year, Dr. Abhay Adhikari wrote:
+In a piece in The Guardian, Dr. Abhay Adhikari wrote:

 “… through our actions and engagement with social media and the internet, we can condition students’ attitude and shape a very positive relationship with a medium that is ubiquitous and is increasingly prevalent in every aspect of our lives.”